Waive Your SHP Enrollment

 Before submitting a waiver application ...

-- Make sure your plan compares well with the Student Health Plan (SHP) and provides the coverage you want and need:
+Make sure your plan compares well with SHP and provides the coverage you want and need (TIP: Compare your plan's Summary of Benefits and Coverage with SHP's Summary of Benefits and Coverage)

-- Ithaca students: Understand that if your waiver is approved, you will pay a Student Health Fee (gives you the same pre-paid access to care at Cornell Health as SHP members have, with a $10 copay for appointments)
+ITHACA STUDENTS: Understand that if your waiver is approved, you will pay a Student Health Fee (gives you the same pre-paid access to care at Cornell Health as SHP members have, with a $10 copay for most visits)

 Premium refund if you waive after you're billed

-Fall students are billed for the SHP premium in mid-July.
-Students starting in January are billed in mid-December.
+Fall students are billed for the fall-semester SHP premium in mid-July.
+Students starting in January are billed for the spring-semester SHP premium in mid-December.
 If you waive SHP after you are billed, the premium will be refunded to your Bursar account.

 NOTE: If you use any of your SHP benefits before your waiver application is approved, we will not be able to give you a premium refund for the months your plan was in use.